kyavuzkurt/ur_sim_to_real_rl_games/README.md

 - RL Games
 - transforms3d

-You also need to install ur_simulation_gz and ur3_controller packages from official Universal Robots repositories to your ROS2 Workspace for this package to work.
+You also need to install ur_simulation_gz package from official Universal Robots repositories to your ROS2 Workspace for this package to work.

 You need to have a working CUDA device with at least version 11.8 to run this package.
 For pytorch CUDA support, you can follow the instructions [here](https://pytorch.org/get-started/locally/).